knikos/cnr-sandbox/README.md

 ## Overview

-This is a tool to run and interact with an Avalanche network.
+This is a tool to run and interact with an Camino network.
 The nodes that compose the network can run either locally or in a Kubernetes cluster.
 This tool may be especially useful for development and testing.